-I. Installations scheduled to receive their operating permit within the first year of the registry shall file complete applications within the first two (2) months following the administrator's approval of the operating permit program.
+I. Installations scheduled to receive their operating permit within the first year of the registry shall file complete applications by July 1996.

 II.
-All other installations shall file complete applications within the twelve (12) months following the administrator's approval of the program.
+All other installations shall file complete applications by May 1996.

-(II) Any installation that becomes subject to this section at any time following the effective date of this rule shall file a complete application no later than twelve (12) months following either the administrator's approval of the operating permit program or the commencement of operations, whichever is later.
+(II) Any installation that becomes subject to this section after May 9, 1994, shall file a complete application no later than twelve (12) months following either the administrator's approval of the operating permit program or the commencement of operations, whichever is later.

 (III) A complete initial application filed at any time shall be accepted for processing.
-However, acceptance of an application does not relieve the applicant of his/her liability for submitting an untimely application.
+However, acceptance of an application does not relieve the applicant of his/her liability for submitting an untimely application

-(IV) An installation subject to this section required to meet section 112(g) of the Act, or to have a construction permit under 10 CSR 10-6.060 may submit a complete application for an operating permit or permit modification for concurrent processing as a unified review.
+(IV) An installation subject to this section required to meet section 112(g) of the Act, or to have a construction permit under

+10 CSR 10-6.060 may submit a complete application for an operating permit or permit modification for concurrent processing as a unified review.
 An operating permit application submitted for concurrent processing shall be submitted with the applicant's construction permit application, or at a later time as the permitting authority may allow, provided that the total review period does not extend beyond eighteen (18) months.
 An installation that is required to obtain a construction permit under 10 CSR 10-6.060 and who, in writing has not chosen to undergo unified review, shall file a complete operating permit application, permit amendment or modification application separate from the construction permit application within twelve (12) months after commencing operation.